-http://amresearchreview.com/index.php/Journal/about Volume 3, Issue 4(2025)
+http://amresearchreview.com/index.php/Journal/about Volume 3, Issue 5 (2025)

-Fig Adult male (a) and female (b) of Tylenchulus semipenetrans isolated from citrus roots.
+Fig. Adult male (a) and female (b) of Tylenchulus semipenetrans isolated from citrus roots.

-Fig 4.2.3 Radopholus similis male head (A) and tail (B) Left.
-Female of R. similis (right) with head region (A) and full body with vulva [v] near midbody (B).
+Fig 4.2.3 Radopholus similis male head (A) and tail (B), Left.
+The female of R. similis (right) with the head region (A) and full body with vulva [v] near midbody (B).
 (Internet Picture: Photograph by Nicholas Sekora)

-Fig Adult female of Helicotylenchus spp (A) isolated from citrus.
-The body of nematode is curved into spiral shaped when nematode is dead or relaxed.
+Fig Adult female of Helicotylenchus spp (A) isolated from Citrus.
+The body of the nematode is curved into a spiral shape when the nematode is dead or relaxed.
 B) Male spiral nematode (Helicotylenchus spp.)